Culture & Tradition

 This month, Beth shares her scary Halloween stories, but do children really celebrate Halloween in France?
 Or is it just a great opportunity reserved for Americans , the young at heart, and naughty adults to have a…

 Terroir is a crucial concept in French culture, especially in the wine and food industries .
-The idea of terroir is intricate and has many facets, which vary from region to region .
-This article aims to cover and hopefully…
+The idea of terroir is intricate and multifaceted, varying from region to region .
+This article aims to cover and hopefully demystify…

-Here is the latest contribution from Beth in Occitanie , who will soon be preparing her secateurs for what is one of the most exciting (and tiresome) time of the year in all corners of France.
-We often talk about nature…
+Here is the latest contribution from Beth in Occitanie , who will soon be preparing her secateurs for what is one of the most exciting (and tiresome) times of the year in all corners of France.
+We often talk about…

 France is fortunate to have hosted several of the world’s most prestigious global events .
-As the Tour de France ended in style and the country was gearing up towards the Olympic Games 2024 , while supporting Les Bleues…
+As the Tour de France ended in style and the country geared up for the Olympic Games 2024 , while supporting Les Bleues at…

 Here is the latest article from Beth in heart of rural France, suggesting new ideas and iconic walks if you’re travelling in this historically rich area of southwest France .
 “Some of my favourite dog walks are…